-The baby’s condition did not improve and he wasn’t sleeping which had a catastrophic effect on his health.
-It also had a huge effect on the rest of the family with Roxy and her partner’s relationship under huge strain.
+Their youngest developed extensive eczema which required intensive daily treatment and dressings.
+The baby’s condition did not improve and he wasn’t sleeping which had a huge effect on the rest of the family, with Roxy and her partner’s relationship under huge strain.

 Roxy’s friends and family tried to stop her drinking but she pushed them away.
 Her drinking impacted on all areas of her life and lead to her being temporarily suspended from working as a cardiac nurse by the Nursing and Midwifery Council (NMC), until they felt she was able to return to her profession.
 Her relationship with her partner broke down and the children moved to live with him.

-Roxy’s alcoholic behaviour lead to court appearances and she was convicted of causing criminal damage and resisting arrest.
-By now she had managed to stop drinking as she was pregnant with her fourth child with a new partner.
-But one of the court cases dragged on for months and she was eventually convicted of assault for which she spent 28 days in jail.
+Her behaviour eventually lead to court appearances and by now she’d managed to stop drinking as she was pregnant with her fourth child with a new partner.
+Even so, a court conviction meant that she had to spend 28 days in jail.

 “It was the biggest shock of my life,” remembers Roxy “Being seven months pregnant and alone in a cell made me think about my relationship with alcohol and all of those people who loved me who I was excluding from my life.
 My nursing career seemed like a distant memory.
 I’d hit rock bottom.”

 Roxy gave birth to her fourth child, a girl, and her post-natal depression returned.
 She resumed drinking to try and cope once again but by this time she was seeing a prenatal psychiatric team and felt that it was time that she reached out for help.

 “One day I remember confessing to my health visitor that I was struggling to cope and I found myself turning to alcohol,” says Roxy “and suddenly, it felt as though the elephant had been shifted out of the room!
 I started to welcome help from the mental health team and they started to give my so much support and hope.”